tendermint/basecoin-examples/trader/README.md

 trader apptx --chain_id trader_chain_id --from key2.json --amount 250blank options buy --option $OPTION_ID

 # check the two accounts
-trader account D397BC62B435F3CF50570FBAB4340FE52C60858F  # issuer
+trader account 1B1BE55F969F54064628A63B9559E7C21C925165  # issuer
-trader account 4793A333846E5104C46DD9AB9A00E31821B2F301  # holder
+trader account 1DA7C74F9C219229FD54CC9F7386D5A3839F0090  # holder

 # notice the issuer is down the 400 ETH stored as a bond in the option
-# and notice the only other change is the 100 blank payment from holder to issuer for ownership of the option
+# and notice the only other change is the 100 mycoin payment from holder to issuer for ownership of the option
 # all other coin is returned untouched after the transaction

 # and now for the real trick, let's use this option